Dyalog/link/help/API.md

 ### User commands

-Most, but not all, API functions have a corresponding user command, to make them a little easier to use interactively.
+Some API functions have a corresponding user command, to make them a little easier to use interactively.
 The API functions with user command covers are indicated with <sup>`]`</sup> in the above tables.
 These user commands all take exactly the same arguments and options as the API functions, specified using user command syntax.
 The Link.Create call above would thus be written:
 ```apl
       ]LINK.Create myapp /sources/myapp -source=dir -flatten
 ```